Daniel-Aragao/TogglToJira/README.md

 1. The dates shall not be the same or the results are going to be empty
     - If you want a specific day try to use the date you want and the date + 1 day
 1. The tool currently doesn't check for duplicates, be aware of your input
+1. Jira only accepts logs with more than 60 seconds so anything lower than this is going to be discarded

 ## Toggl fields
 ```